LiMinggang/madedit-mod/README.txt

 3. Regular expression which relies on characters before/after the matched string, Eg. (?<=.)\s(?=.), will has issue to be replaced one by one.
 It's tricky and NP++ has the same issue too.
+4. HighlightWord would not work if the caret is at the end of the line

 Feature/issues to be released
 -----------------------------